canonical/craft-parts/docs/explanation/parts.rst

 Build products
 ~~~~~~~~~~~~~~

-After a part has been built, it is
+After a part has been built in the *build* step, the build products are
+prepared in three further steps.

+If the ``organize`` key is specified, it is used to move files
+specify a list of mappings between files
+in the part key-value pairs

    * How to manage the different steps in the build process